informalsystems/quint/README.md

     - Updates to state variables are labelled as assignments: `x <- e`.
     - Recursive operators and functions are removed in favor of well-known concepts such as `filter`, `map`, and `fold`.
+    - Module imports and instances in TNT look similar to state-of-the-art programming languages.

  - *TNT is CLI-first*:
     - The users should be able to parse and transpile TNT in the command-line.